SimpleDataLabsInc/prophecy-docs/docs/concepts/genaichatbot.md

 The series of data transformations culminates with nicely formatted web Documentation data saved in a Unity Catalog table to end the Web Ingest Pipeline.

-TODO: Configuring the Web Ingest Pipeline:

-### Second Pipeline: Web Vectorize
+### 2b.
+Web Vectorize Pipeline

 Continuing with the goal of ingesting and vectorizing our web content, here we have the Web Vectorize Pipeline.
 We want to assign each document a number sequence, or vector, to map the similarity and relationships between those documents.
 Here we selected OpenAI [ada-002](https://openai.com/blog/new-and-improved-embedding-model) model based on performance and cost.
 As some of the documents are very long, we split them into smaller chunks.
-Each chunk is assigned an ID and sent to OpenAI’s ada model.
-Run the Pipeline using the “Play” button and you can see what each Gem is doing by opening the data previews between Gems.
-See the returned vector (or “embedding”) for each text chunk in the data preview following the OpenAI Gem.
+Each chunk is sent to OpenAI’s ada model.
+Run the Pipeline using the “Play” button and data preview buttons appear between Gems.
+Open the data preview following the OpenAI Gem and see the schema now includes a vector (or “embedding”) provided by the OpenAI model for each text chunk.

 ![Web Vectorize Pipeline](img/genai_web_vectorize.png)

 Once the document chunks have each been assigned a vector, these “embeddings” are stored to the Unity Catalog and to a vector database.
-We chose Pinecone, and you can choose any other vector database which enables quick lookup of content, id, and vector.
-The Pinecone vector db will be queried in the next Pipeline to figure out which document (chunks) are relevant for the question posed in Slack.
+We chose Pinecone, and you can choose any other vector database to store the vector embedding and the corresponding ID.
+The Pinecone database will be queried in the next Pipeline.

-TODO: Configuring the Web Vectorize Pipeline:
+#### 2b.i Configuring the Web Vectorize Pipeline

+1. Verify the Vectorize OpenAI Gem is configured with Databricks scope `open_ai` and Databricks key `api_key`.
+2. Verify the vector_db Target Gem is configured with the Databricks scope `pinecone` and Databricks key `token`.

-## Streaming Inference Pipelines to query LLMs
+## Step 3: Live Inference

-### Third Pipeline: Chatbot Live
+### 3a.
+Chatbot Live Pipeline

 Finally we get to run the most exciting Pipeline!
 The Chatbot_Live streaming Pipeline ingests messages from Slack and sends the question and the relevant context to OpenAI which provides an answer.

-As pictured below, the Chatbot_Live Pipeline first queries OpenAI to create an embedding specifically for the question.
+After ingesting the Slack question message and doing some transformation steps, the Chatbot_Live Pipeline queries OpenAI to create an embedding specifically for the question.
 Then, the Pinecone Lookup Gem identifies documents, based on their vectors, which could be relevant for the question.
 With the IDs and vectors in hand, we need to pull from the full document corpus the relevant documentation text.
 The Join Gem does exactly this: gets content for the relevant document IDs.
 Now we are well on our way to creating a wonderful prompt!
-The OpenAI Gem sends the question and relevant document IDs in a prompt to OpenAI, and the model returns an answer.
+The OpenAI Gem sends the relevant content chunks and the Slack question in a prompt to OpenAI, and the model returns an answer.
 Finally, the Pipeline writes the answer back to the Slack thread.

 ![Chatbot Live Pipeline](img/genai_chatbot_live.png)

-Configuring the Chatbot Live Pipeline
+#### 3a.1 Configuring the Chatbot Live Pipeline

-1. Update the source [slack_chat] Gem with Databricks scope `slack` and Databricks Key `app_token` that begins with `xapp-`
+1. Verify the source [slack_chat] Gem is configured with Databricks scope `slack` and Databricks Key `app_token`.
+While this token begins with `xapp-`, be sure not to use the plaintext value, as using the Databricks secret is a much more secure approach.
-1. Update the user_msgs [update name] Filter Gem with the slack app member ID
+2. Update the only_user_msgs Filter Gem with the slack app member ID [show picture]
-1. [show picture]
-1. Update the bot_message Target Gem with Databricks scope `slack` and Databricks Key `token` for the bot user oauth token that begins with `xoxb-`
+3. Verify the bot_message Target Gem is configured with Databricks scope `slack` and Databricks Key `token`.
+While this bot user oauth token begins with `xoxb-`, be sure not to enter the plaintext value.
-1. Run the streaming Pipeline using the big “play” button rather than the individual Gem play buttons
+4. Run the streaming Pipeline using the big “play” button rather than the individual Gem play buttons
-1. Type a question into the Slack channel and check the Pipeline to see if the question is ingested and processed.
+5. Type a question into the Slack channel and check the Pipeline to see if the question is ingested and processed.
 Open the data previews!
 (Data previews are the little blue boxes between Gems of a running Pipeline.
 They are handy when checking how far the Pipeline has succeeded.)
 Error messages are visible in the data preview samples.
+6. Ask lots of questions!

 And that’s it!
 Congratulations on running the Generative AI Chatbot with Prophecy on Spark!
 You can check out the end result on the [video here](https://www.loom.com/share/a89ee52de80e41abb9b5647c1da73e18?sid=6fcf0298-79e8-412b-8e48-f58c9d6d7f3b) and a longer version [here](https://www.youtube.com/watch?v=1exLfT-b-GM&t=1090s).
+Don't forget, all of these visually developed Pipelines are converted to Spark code behind the scenes.
+Toggle to the code editor to see the code.
+This code is available in your forked GitHub repository when you commit, merge, and release your changes via the Prophecy UI.
+Now your Spark project can be run on any Spark cluster via the Prophecy interface or using your favorite build and deploy toolset.
 You may notice a Chatbot Batch Pipeline available in the Project for those who wish to explore it.
 We won’t go into detail on Chatbot Batch because the steps are similar to those in the Chatbot Live (streaming) Pipeline.

 ## Summary

 Making a GenAI chatbot is largely an ETL problem which we can solve using a low-code interface.
 Most of the work is setting up the dependencies (Slack, OpenAI, and Pinecone - or your favorite replacements for these).
-We are constructing a prompt for OpenAI using a question in Slack and the documentation content scraped from the web.
+The ETL Pipelines ingest and vectorize the web content.
+Then the Chatbot Pipeline constructs a prompt for OpenAI using a question in Slack and the documentation content scraped from the web.
 Once we have the prompt, OpenAI (or another model) can respond with an answer.

-What kind of chatbots will you create?
+What kind of Generative AI applications will you create?
 We’d love to hear your feedback - send us an email TODO: ADD LINKS or join our slack community.
 We are eager to share the Prophecy interface with as many low-code users as we can, because we think enabling more people to build their own solutions is the best way to use the latest technologies.

-## Limitations

-## Coming soon
+## FAQ

+**What features will be coming soon?**

 Stay tuned for support for additional models beyond those provided by OpenAI!
 Also Prophecy will support private models and offer additional machine learning Gems out of the box.
 Minor improvements coming too, including support for the latest Databricks cli and [**Teams**](https://teams.com/) message ingestion.

-## FAQ

-Exactly which content is sent to OpenAI in the chatbot_live Pipeline?
+**Exactly which content is sent to OpenAI in the Chatbot Live Pipeline?**

 For this to work, you’re sending the scraped web data (here we use Prophecy documentation) to OpenAI for the vectorization Pipeline and again to answer the question.
 By the way, coming soon, Prophecy will support private models!